 Again today, Rock Recipes is featuring another cookie by request, these scrumptious Five Star Bars.
 Over the last couple of years in our annual cookie march to Christmas, I have received several requests for a recipe for this particular bar cookie.

-It is a local favorite here and I have seen them in many local bakeries for years but never had made them before.
+It is a local favourite here and I have seen them in many local bakeries for years but never had made them before.
 I don’t know why? …they couldn’t be easier to make or be more soft, chewy and caramel-y delicious.
 They freeze really well too.

 Like this Five Star Bars recipe?